dominikkempa/psascan/README.md

 To compute the suffix array of an n-byte input text, pSAscan needs about 7.5n bytes of disk space.
 This includes the input (n bytes) and output (5n bytes).
-In the default mode, the pSAscan assumes, that there is 6.5n bytes of free disk space available in the location used as the destination for the suffix array.
+In the default mode, pSAscan assumes, that there is 6.5n bytes of free disk space available in the location used as the destination for the suffix array.
 This space is used for auxiliary files created during the computation and to accommodate the